2i2c-org/team-compass/services/technical-support/process.md

 10. `Who: Support Agent`

    **Confirm resolution**.
 Once we have resolved a support request, send a message to the Community Representative to confirm that we believe it is resolved.
-In FreshDesk, mark the incident as {guilabel}`Resolved`.
+In FreshDesk, mark the incident as **`Resolved`**.

-   Marking a ticket as {guilabel}`Resolved` will automatically trigger a Freshdesk Satisfaction Survey.
-If sending out this survey is not applicable, mark the ticket as {guilabel}`Closed` instead.
+   Marking a ticket as **`Resolved`** will automatically trigger a Freshdesk Satisfaction Survey.
+If sending out this survey is not applicable, mark the ticket as **`Closed`** instead.

 11. `Who: Support Triager`

     **Close the request**.
 If the Community Representative confirms that their request has been fulfilled, consider this request closed.
-In FreshDesk, mark the incident as {guilabel}`Closed`.
+In FreshDesk, mark the incident as **`Closed`**.

     **Reopen the request**.
 If the Community Representative reports that their request has not be fulfilled, consider this request open and repeat the Support Procss.
-In FreshDesk, mark the incident as {guilabel}`Open`.
+In FreshDesk, mark the incident as **`Open`**.

 (support:workshop-request)=
 ### Workshop Request